OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/parallel_multi_point.rst

 A multi-point problem is when you want to analyze a single design at a number of different conditions.
 For example, you might model aircraft performance at five different flight conditions or predict at solar power generation at ten different times of the year.
-To capture this kind of problem structure, you define a `Group` that models your design, then stamp out as many copies as you need.
+One approach to capture this kind of problem structure is to define a `Group` that models your design, then stamp out as many copies as you need.
+This approach can use a large amount of memory, depending on the size of your model and the number of copies you make, but it has the advantage of supporting the calculation of derivatives across the entire multi-point group.

 .. testcode:: serial_multi_point